neworld/gradle-jdeploy-plugin/README.md

 This Gradle plugin is a wrapper for [jDeploy](https://github.com/shannah/jdeploy).
-It helps publish software written in java, kotlin and other JVM languages through [NPM](https://www.npmjs.com/)
+It helps publish software written in java, kotlin and other JVM languages through [NPM](https://www.npmjs.com/).
+This plugin works out of the box using standard java plugins or [Shadow](https://github.com/johnrengelman/shadow).
+`shadowJar` archive location takes precedence over `jar` task.

 ### Setup